dhairya0907/Hacker-News-API/README.md

-This project is demonstration of how to use API in React project and how to desing simple website using React.
+This project is demonstration of how to use API in React project and how to Design simple website using React.
 I have used Haker News free api fot this demonstration, You can use any other API in same way.

 Here's why I use Hacker News API and React :
 * I used Hacker News API because it's free to use and it updates in real time.
-* I used React Library to develop and desing web application beacuse it is easy to learn and easy to use.
+* I used React Library to develop and Design web application beacuse it is easy to learn and easy to use.
 * React has geat developer tools.
 * A virtual DOM is used.